Christine Pickens | Executive Director

 She is adept at securing and administering federal, state, and private grant funding for large-scale restoration and conservation projects.
 A common theme in her work is utilizing partnerships to improve project impact.
 For example, she’s worked with municipalities, military partners, National Wildlife Refuges, private landowners, federal and state environmental agencies, and other conservation organizations.

-As Science Lead for Unique Places to Save, Christine ensures that organizational decision-making is grounded in evidence-based knowledge.
+As Executive Director for Unique Places to Save, Christine ensures that organizational decision-making is grounded in evidence-based knowledge.
 Her current on-the-ground efforts are focused on multidisciplinary coordination of dam removal and conservation of imperiled wetland types.
 She’s also expanding public access to and understanding of nature through park development and educational outreach.

 Christine earned her Ph.D. in Environmental and Evolutionary Biology from the University of Louisiana at Lafayette where she researched mangrove and salt marsh interactions in response to climate change.